 8. Skip the Alcohol

 Just like soda, iced tea, and other drinks, alcohol is very overpriced at restaurants too.
-There may be special occasions when you want to order a drink with your meal, but in general you can save a lot by waiting until you get home to have that drink, or just skip the alcohol all together.
+There may be special occasions when you want to order a drink with your meal, but in general, you can save a lot by waiting until you get home to have that drink or just skip the alcohol altogether.